jamesonwilliams/offline-first-demo/README.md

 ### Server Sync Protocol

-The server is the ultimate authority on state.
+The server is the ultimate authority on the application state.
 The server notifies the client of the canonical application state either through its response to the the sync mutation, or by delta updates over the realtime subscription.

-The backend considers the list of client appointments, and applies the following [logic to create a resolved list](https://github.com/jamesonwilliams/clinicians/blob/b8fb5cb218375bdaef946d1b99cf753d08de4af5/Backend/src/main/kotlin/org/nosemaj/cra/service/AppointmentService.kt#L31):
+The backend considers the list of client appointments and applies the following [logic to create a resolved list](https://github.com/jamesonwilliams/clinicians/blob/b8fb5cb218375bdaef946d1b99cf753d08de4af5/Backend/src/main/kotlin/org/nosemaj/cra/service/AppointmentService.kt#L31):
-1. If an appointment only exists on the client or server, include it is included into the resolved set;
+1. If an appointment only exists on the client or server, it is included in the resolved set;
-2. If the appointment is on both the client and server, whichever appointment one has a more recent `lastUpdated` value will be used.
+2. If the appointment is on both the client and server, whichever version has a more recent `lastUpdated` value will be used.
    (See discussion of caveats below.)

 In addition, the server accepts ModifyAppointment mutations.
 These mutations may be triggered by the Android app or by the GraphiQL admin interface.
-The server will [immediately broadcast](https://github.com/jamesonwilliams/clinicians/blob/b8fb5cb218375bdaef946d1b99cf753d08de4af5/Backend/src/main/kotlin/org/nosemaj/cra/service/AppointmentService.kt#L17) any modified appointments over GraphQL subscription, if actice.
+The server will [immediately broadcast](https://github.com/jamesonwilliams/clinicians/blob/b8fb5cb218375bdaef946d1b99cf753d08de4af5/Backend/src/main/kotlin/org/nosemaj/cra/service/AppointmentService.kt#L17) any modified appointments over GraphQL subscription, if active.
 The modified appointments will also be returned during the next sync operation, if they have the most recent `lastUpdated` value at that time.